Benedict Arnold: British surrender and exile in England

-Even before Cornwallis's surrender in October, Arnold had requested permission from Clinton to go to England to give Lord George Germain his thoughts on the war in person.
+Even before Cornwallis' surrender in October, Arnold had requested permission from Clinton to go to England to give Lord George Germain his thoughts on the war in person.
 He renewed that request when he learned of the surrender, which Clinton then granted.
-On December 8, 1781, Arnold and his family left New York for England.
+On December 8, 1781, Arnold and his family left New York for England, Arnold never to set foot again in the United States.

 In London, Arnold aligned himself with the Tories, advising Germain and King George III to renew the fight against the Americans.
-In the House of Commons, Edmund Burke expressed the hope that the government would not put Arnold "at the head of a part of a British army" lest "the sentiments of true honour, which every British officer [holds] dearer than life, should be afflicted".
+In the House of Commons, Edmund Burke expressed the hope that the government would not put Arnold "at the head of a part of a British army" lest "the sentiments of true honour, which every British officer [holds] dearer than life, should be afflicted."
 The anti-war Whigs had gained the upper hand in Parliament, and Germain was forced to resign, with the government of Lord North falling not long after.

-Arnold then applied to accompany General Carleton, who was going to New York to replace Clinton as commander-in-chief, but the request went nowhere.
-Other attempts all failed to gain positions within the government or the British East India Company over the next few years, and he was forced to subsist on the reduced pay of non-wartime service.
-His reputation also came under criticism in the British press, especially when compared to Major André who was celebrated for his patriotism.
-One critic said that he was a "mean mercenary, who, having adopted a cause for the sake of plunder, quits it when convicted of that charge".
-George Johnstone turned him down for a position in the East India Company and explained: "Although I am satisfied with the purity of your conduct, the generality do not think so.
+Arnold then applied to accompany Lieutenant General Guy Carleton, who was going to New York to replace Clinton as commander-in-chief, but the request went nowhere.
+Other attempts by Arnold to gain positions within the government or the British East India Company all failed over the next few years, and he was forced to subsist on the reduced pay of non-wartime service.
+His reputation also came under criticism in the British press, especially when compared to André, who was celebrated for his patriotism.
+One critic said that he was a "mean mercenary, who, having adopted a cause for the sake of plunder, quits it when convicted of that charge."
+George Johnstone turned Arnold down for a position in the East India Company and explained: "Although I am satisfied with the purity of your conduct, the generality do not think so.
 While this is the case, no power in this country could suddenly place you in the situation you aim at under the East India Company."